tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Animals accept you and may even show you affection.
 The animals, however, still react normally if you threaten them, and well-trained guard animals are especially wary of you.

 **Quirk:** Seems out of place in civilization.

 ---

+#### Wooden

+_Recharge 11+ after use:_ Cause dead non-magical wood to sprout leaves and roots.
+What good is that?
+Well, you could cause a wooden door to stick in its frame or a wooden chest to warp and burst open, for example.

+**Quirk:** Eager gardener.

+---